This post may contain affiliate links.

 Hydrogen Peroxide Solution

-A hydrogen peroxide solution can be a safe bet for tackling gnat larvae directly.
-Mix one part 3% hydrogen peroxide with four parts water and use it to water your plants.
+A hydrogen peroxide solution can be a safe and effective way to directly tackle gnat larvae.
+Mix 1 part 3% hydrogen peroxide with four parts water, and use it to water your plants.

 Essential Oil Spray

-An essential oil spray can be effective as a natural repellent.
+An essential oil spray can be an effective natural repellent.
 Mix water with a few drops of peppermint, eucalyptus, or tea tree oil, and spritz lightly on the soil and foliage.

 Use Sticky Traps